Danish cuisine: History

 Danish cooking is rooted in the peasant dishes served across the country before the Industrial Revolution in 1860.
 It was based on the need to make use of natural products available on or near the family farm.
 As a result, a variety of brassicas, bread, fish, pork, and later potatoes, were eaten everywhere.
-Families had their own storage of long-lasting dry products, rye for making bread, barley for beer, dried peas for soup, and smoked or salted pork. industrialization brought an increase in the consumption of fresh meat and vegetables, but rye bread and potatoes continued to be staples.
+Families had their own storage of long-lasting dry products, rye for making bread, barley for beer, dried peas for soup, and smoked or salted pork.
+Industrialization brought an increase in the consumption of fresh meat and vegetables, but rye bread and potatoes continued to be staples.
 With the arrival of dairy cooperatives in the second half of the 19th century, milk also gained favor, although all kinds of dairy products have been consumed in lesser quantities for millennia.
-The introduction of wood-burning stoves and meat grinders contributed to a range of new dishes including frikadeller (meat balls), medisterpølse (fried ground meat sausage), hakkebøf (meat patties of beef), karbonader (breaded pork meat patties), meat loafs, roast pork, poached cod, and stegt rødspætte (breaded flatfish).
+The introduction of wood-burning stoves and meat grinders contributed to a range of new dishes including frikadeller (meat balls), medisterpølse (fried ground meat sausage), hakkebøf (meat patties of beef), karbonader (breaded pork meat patties), meat loafs, roast pork, poached cod, and stegt rødspætte (breaded plaice).
 Desserts of stewed fruits or berries such as rødgrød date from the same period, as do a large variety of cakes and cookies.